The Type of Incision

 Breast surgery requires incisions on your breasts, however there are several types of incisions offered.
 Typically speaking, the larger your breast, the larger your incision.
 However, every woman’s breast anatomy and desired breast size is unique, which could allow you to choose a smaller incision type.

-Breast reduction incision techniques include:
+Breast incision techniques include:

 - An anchor scar, which leaves an inverted “T” scar on the bottom portion of your breast

 - A lollipop scar, which places a vertical scar from the bottom of your nipple to the bottom of your breast

 - A horizontal scar along the inframammary fold of your breast, where the bottom of your breast meets your ribcage

 - For breast reduction, a liposuction-only technique, in which small incisions are made in your breasts to insert a thin tube called a cannula, which is used to remove unwanted fatty tissue from your breasts via liposuction

 If you’re concerned about having a large scar on your breasts after your surgery, make sure to share that feeling with Dr. Comizio so you can partner together to plan the best incision type and technique for you based on current and desired breast size.